Sign up for our legal e-newsletter

-Led by Director of Health and Wellness Initiatives, Mia Kandel, Esq., the Health Care Access Project helps low-income families, disabled and older adults, and their caregivers, navigate and access critical health care benefits, including Medicaid, Medicare and health insurance on the NY State of Health Marketplace.
+Led by Deputy Chief Program Officer, Mia Kandel, Esq., the Health Care Access Project helps low-income families, disabled and older adults, and their caregivers, navigate and access critical health care benefits, including Medicaid, Medicare and health insurance on the NY State of Health Marketplace.
 In light of the recent changes created by Federal Health Care Reform and the ongoing budget challenges that are affecting Medicaid recipients in New York State, the Health Care Access Project is an important resource for our clients and our community.
 We are excited to continue our important efforts to expand access to health care benefits through this initiative.

 For assistance enrolling in the most affordable and appropriate health insurance plan for you and your family, please call 212-218-0432.